-If your business is profitable, one of the first things I recommend you invest in is help for the tasks that you’re not best at.
+If your business is profitable, one of the first things to consider investing in is help for the tasks that you’re not best at.

-That doesn’t mean you need to hire a full-time employee, but even paying $75/week to have someone schedule your social media for you can free time that you could focus on more valuable tasks.
+That doesn’t mean you need to hire a full-time employee, but even paying $75/week to have someone schedule your social media for you can free time that you need to expand your business.

-There's no shame in saying, "I'm the best person to write blog posts for my business, but I'm not great at email marketing."
-When you make that realization, outsource your email marketing so you can spend time doing what you're great at.
+It’s tough to realize when you’re in the thick of building a business as a solo entrepreneur but, you do not have to do everything yourself.
+There’s no shame in saying, “I’m the best person to write blog posts for my business, but I’m not great at email marketing.”

-- Refine my course topic to cover a problem I identified during my target research
+Refine your course topic to cover a problem you identified during your target research

-- Test my course topic by messaging 5 friends in my niche & getting brutally honest opinions
+Test your course topic by messaging five friends in your niche and getting brutally honest opinions

 Learn from the best

 When you’re building your online business there’s no need to reinvent the wheel.
 If you’ve got a mentor or another creator you look up to, ask how they manage their time.
 Or, pick up a book or two on the topic and find the specific method that works for you.
 These tips are a great place to start.

 Start your day off right with a to-do list